 A collaboration with Yana Wernicke.

-Zenkeri is a collaborative project about the repercussions of the life of German colonialist Georg August Zenker.
+In this collaborative project we address the history and repercussions of the life of German botanist and gardener Georg August Zenker.

 At the turn of the 20th century Georg August Zenker was the head of a scientific research station in the German colony ”Kamerun“.
 After being let go from his position in a dubious coup that most likely resulted from Zenker’s refusal to turn the research station into a military outpost, he did not return to Germany but decided to remain in Cameroon as a civilian.
 Together with his African wife and their five children he settled down in a remote settlement in the Cameroonian jungle by the name of Bipindi.